 For QA it's given, that results have to be wrapped in openQA.

-#12 Updated by riafarov over 1 year ago
+#12 Updated by riafarov almost 2 years ago

 https://hackweek.suse.com/18/projects/controlling-and-testing-the-yast-ui-remotely-for-integration-tests-openqa Ladi did some more things for the framework, now package is split into 3 separating qt and ncurses parts, so can be used in minimal setup without dragging qt dependencies.

-#15 Updated by cwh over 1 year ago
+#15 Updated by cwh almost 2 years ago

 For YaST development rspec is used for unit testing.
 Not sure if it can be used or anyhow makes sense to be used for integration tests.